 In other calendar apps, including Microsoft’s own Outlook Calendar or even Outlook.com, you can type in the link to any public iCal/webcal calendar you want and have it appear in your calendar.

 The late Steve Jobs of Apple Inc. stood on stage at Macworld Expo in 2003 talking about how cool iCalendar was and how you could go out to websites like iCalShare.com to discover new calendars that suited your interests.
 It’s interesting to note how the Calendar app for macOS to this day supports users subscribing to whatever calendar link they want, and will even support calendar subscriptions from direct clicks on webcal: links.
 This is also supported by Outlook and many other competent calendar programs.

 The Windows 10 Calendar app is technically capable of retrieving iCalendar subscriptions (this is how the built-in National Holidays and the new Interesting Calendars feature works after all), but user’s are bared from accessing the thousands of calendars that are on offer on the web.

 I find it very interesting to observe how Windows is obscuring technology and pushing it more and more to the background.
-Bing Calendars is a nice enough feature on it’s own.
-I don’t actually mind it being added at all, and I believe it can bring value to many users.
-However, implementing a client syncing technology and only allowing your own calendars as data providers is not something I want to see in Windows.
+Bing Calendars is a nice enough feature on its own.
+I don’t mind it being added at all, and I believe it can bring value to many users.
+However, implementing a client syncing technology and only allowing your calendars as data providers isn’t something I want to see in Windows.

-There is a worrying trend with more and more lock-downs of general purpose operating systems and programs in favor of turning tools previously open to anyone in to tools for promoting the company’s own services and products.
+There’s a worrying trend with more and more lock-downs of general-purpose operating systems and programs in favor of turning tools previously open to anyone in to tools for promoting the company’s own services and products.
 Making a good and capable calendar client has become a secondary priority to promoting Microsoft’s other products.